Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Drives Like Crazy: Part of the climax of Spider-Man: Homecoming involves him rushing across New York in a car.
 His reckless driving is partly because he's desperate to catch up to the Vulture, but mostly because he's only ever driven slowly around a parking lot under Aunt May's supervision.

-- Dumpster Dive: Due to being so poor, he ends up taking useful stuff (like the Macintosh) from a junkyard.
+- Dumpster Dive: Due to being lower class, he ends up taking useful stuff (like the Macintosh) from a junkyard and snatching usable items people have thrown out.

 - Eager Rookie: In Infinity War, he is a teen who sneaks inside the Q-Ship in order to help Tony Stark after the latter has sent him away out of fear for his safety.
 In his defense he notes that one can't be a low-key neighborhood hero if said neighborhood ends up being destroyed, and Tony can't object to that.